apache/airflow/docs/apache-airflow/howto/docker-compose/index.rst

 Accessing the web interface
 ---------------------------

-Once the cluster has started up, you can log in to the web interface and begin experimenting with DAGs.
+Once the cluster has started up, you can log in to the web interface and begin experimenting with Dags.

 The webserver is available at: ``http://localhost:8080``.
 The default account has the login ``airflow`` and the password ``airflow``.